ibm-cloud-docs/vpc/file_storage_vpc_manage_replication.md

 * Perform a manual split, which [removes the replication relationship](#fs-remove-replication-ui) and creates two independent, read/write file shares.
 You can then delete the mount target and the replica file share as a normal file share.

-* Directly delete the replica file share after deleting the mount targets.
+* Delete the replica file share directly after you deleted the mount targets.
 A `split` process is automatically executed and run in the background.
 After the split operation is finished, the replica file share is deleted.

-Use the [UI](/docs/vpc?topic=vpc-file-storage-managing&interface=ui#delete-file-share-ui), [CLI](/docs/vpc?topic=vpc-file-storage-managing&interface=cli#delete-file-share-cli), or [API](/docs/vpc?topic=vpc-file-storage-managing&interface=api#delete-file-share-api) to delete a file share.
+You can use the [UI](/docs/vpc?topic=vpc-file-storage-managing&interface=ui#delete-file-share-ui), [CLI](/docs/vpc?topic=vpc-file-storage-managing&interface=cli#delete-file-share-cli), or [API](/docs/vpc?topic=vpc-file-storage-managing&interface=api#delete-file-share-api) to delete a file share.

 ## Activity tracker events for replication
 {: #fs-at-replication}